 The climate is a compelling reason to retire here.
 Summers are pleasant, moderated by the elevation, and are characterized by warm days, cool nights and lots of sunshine.
 Daytime temperatures average around 80 degrees.
-Indian Summer conditions often run through October, with temperatures in the 70s.
 Winter temperatures dip into the 20s with high temperatures in the 40s.
 On average, the area receives 35 inches of snow and 20 inches of rain each year.
 Humidity is very low.
-The air quality is good.

 Ruidoso is small community with a big heart, but retirement here has some drawbacks.
 As throughout the West and Southwest, the water supply is an ongoing issue.
 This area has been experiencing a drought, and Ruidoso frequently has strict water restrictions in place.
-Wildfires are a threat, and the 2012 Little Bear Fire in nearby Lincoln National Forest was particularly destructive.
-It degraded area surface water, making Ruidoso reliant on reservoir and groundwater for the foreseeable future.
+Wildfires are always a threat, and the town is reliant on reservoir and groundwater for its water supply.
 This is a remote area, but U.S. Route 70, which was a major east to west highway before the interstate system arrived, runs through the village, bringing crowds of winter and summer tourists.